 In just one of the Star schools in the north there have been over 50 such cases this term.
 Almost half of their pupils have been sent home to isolate for up to two weeks.
 Over two-thirds have spent some time at home with symptoms, awaiting test results.
-Scores of supply teachers are brought in normal year.
+Scores of supply teachers are brought in every day to supervise classes while staff anticipate test results of symptomatic members of their household.
+This is no longer a thriving, bustling, joyful school in any meaningful sense; it is more akin to a "zombie-school".